kernelwernel/VMAware/README.md

 - Able to detect VMware, VirtualBox, QEMU, KVM, Parallels, and [much more](https://github.com/kernelwernel/VMAware/blob/v0.2/docs/documentation.md#vmbrand)
 - Able to detect semi-VM technologies like hypervisors, docker, and wine
 - Able to guess the VM brand
+- Able to add your own custom VM detection techniques
 - Memoized, meaning past results are cached and retrieved if ran again for performance benefits
+- MIT and GPL-3.0 compliant code support

 - - -